thomasabishop/systems-obscure/src/posts/reading-2022.md

 ## Olaf Stapledon, First and Last Men (1930)

 So this was epically boring.
 In theory I should've really enjoyed it because it is Marxist sci-fi.
 But in fact it was an exercise in compulsive listing rather than a work of literature.
 He charts the evolution of humanity from the end of the First World War to several millennia in the future.
 It's highly repetitive: a civilization grows-up, destroys itself and then a new civilization develops from the splinters of the old.
 This is not a process of linear advancement and much of the development is regressive.
 War is abolished only to return, slavery reoccurs frequently etc etc. There is absolutely zero characterisation or points of colour amid the ceaseless summarising of the same sorts of events.
 I'll be honest, I skimmed the last fifty pages as I just wanted it to end.
-I'm re-boring myself writing about it.
 Unfathomable to me why this is considered a classic of the genre by people I otherwise respect.

 ## Greg Egan, Diaspora (1997)